DISSERTATION - 2022/3

 Formative assessment and feedback

-A dissertation proposal is submitted to the supervisor in week 4 to enable feedback on the viability and ethics of the project and early suggestions for improvements.
+A dissertation proposal is submitted to the supervisor to enable feedback on the viability and ethics of the project and early suggestions for improvements.
 Supervisors provide written feedback on drafts of each chapter of the dissertation and oral feedback and guidance in one to one sessions.
 The workshops provide forums for students to discuss common issues with peers and receive general guidance from workshop leaders.
 The dissertation co-ordinator is available for one to one meeting with any student who requires information about the dissertation process.

 - The dissertation aims to provide experience of undertaking an individual research project

 - The workshops aim to provide support for all stages of dissertation preparation

 |1||Formulate a clear research question and design appropriate methodology for a small piece of social, criminological or media research||KCP|

 |2||Critically review academic literature relevant to the research question||KC|

 |3||Identify or collect relevant data, documents, media content or primary theoretical sources||KPT|

 |5||Develop conclusions through relating findings to existing research and/or theory||KCP|

 C - Cognitive/analytical